arnavdhar07/packAI/README.md

 2. The URL will look like: `https://drive.google.com/drive/folders/FOLDER_ID_HERE`
 3. Copy the `FOLDER_ID_HERE` part

+### 4. Gmail Setup (Optional)

+If you want to monitor Gmail for incoming emails:

+1. In Google Cloud Console, enable Gmail API
+2. Create OAuth 2.0 credentials:
+   - Go to "APIs & Services" > "Credentials"
+   - Click "Create Credentials" > "OAuth client ID"
+   - Choose "Desktop app" as application type
+   - Download the credentials JSON file
+   - Save it as `gmail_credentials.json` in the project root
+3. On first run, the application will open a browser for you to authorize Gmail access
+4. The token will be saved for future use

 ### 5. Configure Environment Variables

 1. Create a `.env` file in the project root: